 struggles are serious problems. avoid means not use.

 if u binge watch all night, u will definitely be struggling at work the next day

 so there are some justifications for not using binge in reference to watching netflix…

 yet, the conversation around the streaming giant has become so prevalent in discussions of television series and movies that the phrase “bingeing” may be more associated with the new season of luke cage than eating or drinking in peoples’ minds.

-yet means anyway, nevertheless. may be associated is passive voice. it is implied that the public associates bingeing with streaming more than drinking or eating (or using cocaine). no subject is mentioned. in the phrase may be associated, be is an auxiliary, associated is a past participle.
+yet means anyway, nevertheless. may be associated is passive voice. it is implied that the public associates bingeing with streaming more than drinking or eating (or using cocaine), but the public isn’t used as a subject. in the phrase may be associated, be is an auxiliary, associated is a past participle.

 why doesn’t netflix want their brand associated with bingeing?